 This guide will help you answer the Care Certificate standard 10.1h Describe the nature and scope of harm to and abuse of adults at risk.

-Understanding the nature and scope of harm to and abuse of adults at risk is critical in providing appropriate care and ensuring the safety of vulnerable individuals.
+Understanding the nature and scope of harm to and abuse of adults at risk is essential in providing appropriate care and ensuring the safety of vulnerable individuals.

 Adults at risk, often referred to as vulnerable adults, may be at an increased risk of harm or abuse because of factors such as age, disability, mental health conditions, or circumstances that place them in a dependent position.